 There’s a wide base of clients, each with their own specific needs, from a recent project for a large supermarket that was installing fast charge points and needed to discuss their current supply and reconnect to a new supplier, while Dunore is also working with a developer that is building 25 new flats.

-Jon said: “What we deliver is a full end-to-end service from the first plans for a piece of land and making applications, right through to making sure the meters are fitted on time and seeing everything go live.
+“What we deliver is a full end-to-end service from the first plans for a piece of land and making applications, right through to making sure the meters are fitted on time and seeing everything go live.

 “Energy project management attracts two types of clients.
 There are those who are not familiar with the process of applying for and organising utilities, and benefit from our help and guidance, but there are also those that are fully aware of what’s involved but would rather ask someone else to handle everything and save them that headache.